virgo79/acf-audio-video-player/README.md

 # Development and Test
 This field is still in development.
 Please, test it before using in any production website.
-If you find any issues, or need some updates/enanchements please feel fre to [report them here](https://github.com/virgo79/acf-audio-video-player/issues).
-I'll do my best to keep up to date everything.
+If you find any issues, or need some updates/enanchements please feel free to [report them here](https://github.com/virgo79/acf-audio-video-player/issues).
+I'll do my best to keep everything up to date.